KennethOnuorah/Javascript-Music/README.md

 ## About the project 🔎

 A web application for uploading and playing all of your favorite music.
-Create compact and customizable notes to help keep track of your everyday needs.

 Languages used:
 * HTML